hopsparser/hopsparser/README.md

 where TRAINFILE and DEVFILE are given in CONLL-U format (without empty words).
 After some time (minutes, hours…) you are done and the model is ready to run (go back to the parsing section)

+## Licence

+This software is released under the MIT Licence, with some files released under compatible free licences, see [LICENCE.md](LICENCE.md) for the details.